Our Dumb Animals

 Our Dumb Animals was an American animal welfare magazine published monthly from 1868 to 1970 by the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA).
-Founded and originally edited by George T. Angell, it has been described as the first periodical in the United States devoted entirely to animal welfare and kindness toward animals.
-The magazine reported on cases of animal cruelty, legislative developments, and the work of the MSPCA and related organizations.
-It also promoted humane education through essays, fiction, and visual material, including a regular "Children's Department" aimed at encouraging compassion for animals.
+Founded and first edited by George T. Angell, it reported on animal cruelty, legislation, and the work of the MSPCA and related organizations.
+It also published material on humane education, including essays, fiction, illustrations, and a regular "Children's Department".

-Following Angell's death in 1909, the magazine was edited by Guy Richardson and later by William A. Swallow, who oversaw its publication until the late 1960s.
+After Angell's death in 1909, the magazine was edited by Guy Richardson and later by William A. Swallow.
 Our Dumb Animals was succeeded in 1970 by a new magazine titled Animals.
-The publication is recognized for its influence on the early American humane movement and its role in promoting humane values through education and advocacy.
+The online exhibition Be Kind: A Visual History of Humane Education describes it as the first magazine in the United States devoted to animal welfare and kindness toward animals.